 - Do not protect a family member from negative consequences of drug use.

 - Give positive feedback and reinforcement when your addicted loved one is not using.

 - Schedule time and activities together to replace ordinary periods of drug use.

-Questions we typically ask include:
+Questions that a professional rehab will typically ask include: